sparsick/k8s-dev-survival-kit-talk/README.md

 # k8s-dev-survival-kit-talk

-You can find here the slides and the sample code of my talk "Kubernetes Developer Survival Kit Talk" that I presented on IT Tage 365 at 26th April 2023.
+You can find here the slides and the sample code of my talk "Kubernetes Developer Survival Kit Talk" that I presented on MATHEMA Campus at 6th May 2023.

 The demo application based on Java and Spring Boot is in folder 'sample-app'.